BlogCustomer Feedback

 Why is a high customer effort score important?

-A CES survey has more benefits than just letting you know whether a client was particularly happy or unhappy with an interaction.
-The customer effort score is a valuable metric in predicting growth, profit, as well as customer retention and churn.
+Customer effort score surveys have more benefits than just letting you know whether a client was particularly happy or unhappy with an interaction.
+The customer effort score is a valuable metric in predicting growth, profit, customer retention, and churn.

-1. CES surveys improve customer loyalty and retention
+1. CES surveys increase customer loyalty and retention

 Even if a customer has experienced difficulty with your business, something as small as being asked about it may help them feel more taken care of.

-Couple that with a customer noticing a problem they found was fixed, and you have a great foundation of a good customer-business relationship.
+And when the problem is fixed, you have a great foundation for a good customer-business relationship.

 What's more, HBR reports that 88% of customers who claim to have had a relatively easy experience plan on increasing their spending at a given company.